dummifiedme/TheNotebook/NotesVault/Parliament.md

 2. Make and subscribe to OATH or AFFIRMATION before a person authorized by ELECTION COMMISSION
 	> OATH
 		> - To bear true faith and allegiance to the CONSTITUTION of India.
-		> - To uphold SOV
+		> - To uphold SOVEREIGNITY and INTEGRITY of India.
+3. Not less than 30 years for RAJYA SABHA